 Sociology emphasizes the successful integration of theory and empiricism, teaching the importance of both elegant thinking and analytical rigor.
 It is a broad, multi-paradigmatic field that concerns itself with the entire range of human social interaction.
 Sociology also embraces a wide variety of “strategies of knowing,” from quantitative analysis to archival and ethnographic research.

 Students concentrating in other fields may well find this a useful supplement to their primary field of instruction.
 Sociology is an inter-disciplinary field that bridges topics that are often studied in isolation elsewhere in the social sciences.
 Concentrators in other fields may find it illuminating to see their "home" topic from this sociological perspective.

 Sociology teaches analytical and methodological skills relevant to a wide range of professions.

 REQUIREMENTS: 5 courses (20 credits)

-- Sociology 97: Tutorial in Social Theory, a basic introduction to sociological theory.
+- Sociology 97: Tutorial in Social Theory, an introduction to sociological theory and the social construction of knowledge.
 Offered both terms.

 - Sociology 128: Methods of Social Science Research, a basic introduction to methods.
-Offered fall term.
+Offered spring term.